3forges/terraform-certification-exam-book/src/content/docs/topics/managing-environments.md

+---
+title: Managing Environments
+description: About managing environments with terraform
+---

-# How to manage different environments with terraform
+## How to manage different environments with terraform

 Here I will look at the concept of workspaces